 It agreed to incorporate, in the Code of Conduct, the expectation that Members observe the principles of the Behaviour Code.
 And a new rule was added to the Code: “A Member must treat their staff and all those visiting or working for or with Parliament with dignity, courtesy and respect”.

-Changes were made to Standing Orders but more recent changes including the establishment of the Independent Expert Panel to determine sanctions and appeals relating to MPs; and giving lay members of the Committee on Standards full voting rights mean those initial changes have been superseded.
+Changes were made to Standing Orders but more recent changes including the establishment of the Independent Expert Panel to determine sanctions and appeals relating to MPs; and giving lay members of the Committee on Standards full voting rights mean that some of those initial changes have been superseded.

 The House agreed to establish a further independent inquiry, in similar terms to Dame Laura Cox QC’s inquiry (relating to House staff), to consider allegations of bullying and harassment in respect of those not covered by Dame Laura Cox’s inquiry, including MPs and their staff.
 This inquiry was conducted by Gemma White QC.
 Her report was published on 11 July 2019.

 The House endorsed the proposal for reviews of the Scheme after six and 18 months.
 The reviews would take into account the findings of the two inquiries into bullying and harassment.
 The costs of the new inquiry and the reviews would be met from the House’s Administration budget.
-The six-month review was conducted by Alison Stanley (see below).
-Alison Stanley was also appointed to conduct the 18-month review of the Scheme, which began in October 2020.
+Both the six-month and 18-month reviews were conducted by Alison Stanley (see below).

 The new Behaviour Code was published and is now displayed widely across the parliamentary Estate.
 A brochure [intranet link] has also been published.
 It explains the Code and the accompanying policies and complaints and support processes.